-- Leadership and advocacy

-- Scholarship and action/application

-- · Reflection and innovation

-- Professionalism and service

-- Global awareness and social responsibility
+- Professionalism and service - · Global awareness and social responsibility

 Plymouth State is dedicated to providing learning experiences that promote understanding and respect for all people, and constructive discourse that includes a range of perspectives.
 The University strives to create an environment that embraces diversity, equity, and inclusiveness for the entire community.